Showing posts with label Demoscene - Demos. Show all posts

 Grusel

-Thanks to the insanity of Eckhard Kruse, I've been hooked on graveyards, weird skeletons and ghosts for over 30 years.
-Yes, it sure looks silly, but this is an ST classic and something I just had to share.
-Grusel can be downloaded from Eckhard's own website.
-Hey, don't forget Ballerburg, an outstanding turn-based strategic shooter you need to play!
+Thanks to the insanity of Eckhard Kruse, I've been hooked on graveyards, weird skeletons, and ghosts for over 30 years.
+Yes, it looks silly, but this is an ST classic and something I just had to share.
+Grusel can be downloaded from Eckhard's own website (don't forget Ballerburg, an outstanding turn-based strategic shooter you need to play!).
+This little demo is nothing less than a timeless classic.
+A childish demo.
+A masterpiece!

 Monday, August 28, 2017